benjamineac/benjamineac/README.md

-- Hi, I’m Ben Chamberlain
+- Benjamin Chamberlain
-- Software Developer, EDA Grad
+- Software Developer, Currently building the public UI for the New Zealand Seismic Hazard Model with GNS Science
 - Contact: ben.albrecht.chamberlain@gmail.com